kwkraus/MessageRouter/README.md

-# MessageRouter
+# MessageRouter-Dapr
 A component designed to receive and route messages from Azure Service Bus based on their message type.
 The implementation was inspired by [Message Router](https://www.enterpriseintegrationpatterns.com/patterns/messaging/MessageRouter.html) as described by Gregor Hohpe and Bobby Woolf in [Enterprise Integration Patterns](https://www.enterpriseintegrationpatterns.com/).

 ## Description
-This component is powered by [Azure Services Bus](https://learn.microsoft.com/en-us/azure/service-bus-messaging/), [NJsonSchema](https://github.com/RicoSuter/NJsonSchema), and [RulesEngine](https://github.com/microsoft/RulesEngine).
+This component is powered by [Dapr](https://dapr.io/), [NJsonSchema](https://github.com/RicoSuter/NJsonSchema), and [RulesEngine](https://github.com/microsoft/RulesEngine).
 It is packaged as a container and implemented as an ASP.NET 7 web api.
 The program may be run in any container environment with connectivity to the required services, but here, it is shown as an [Azure Container App](https://learn.microsoft.com/en-us/azure/container-apps/).

-The component is designed to receive a JSON message from an Azure Service Bus Queue (ingress).
+The component is designed to receive a JSON message from an Dapr Pub/Sub building block topic (ingress).
 Then, it uses a combinaiton of the RulesEngine and NJsonSchema to determine the message's message type (schema).
 Once determined, the component sends the message to the appropriate egress queue.
-If, however, the message schema cannot be determined, the component will forward the message to an egress queue called, 'unknown.'
+If, however, the message schema cannot be determined, the component will forward the message to an egress queue called, 'unknown'.

 ![Logical Component Architecture](docs/Logic.png)